 So we’re left with trying to change government policy: this has to be done in a way that is acceptable to both the government and the public, since if it doesn’t benefit the government in some way, they won’t enact a policy, and if it doesn’t benefit the public, there’ll be widespread dissatisfaction.
 Thus, researchers are stuck with the task of coming up with solutions that are both palatable and effective.

-*The amazing graphic used in this post was created by Ferdi Rizkiyanto and is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+[Featured image (cropped) by Ferdi Rizkiyanto and is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.]